Parks on the Air (POTA)

 - You can also tap any park pin on the map to select it -- park pins remain interactive during setup and open the Park Detail modal with an Activate Here button.

-- Choose your frequency, mode, power, and equipment profile (radio and antenna from your Rig Manager profiles), then tap Start.
+- Enter the Freq (MHz), mode, power, and equipment profile (radio and antenna from your Rig Manager profiles), then tap Start.
+The Start button stays disabled until you've picked a park and entered a frequency.

-Once running, all contacts you log are saved to an auto-created folder named after your activation (e.g., "POTA K-0817 -- Pisgah National Forest").
+Once running, all contacts you log are saved to an auto-created folder named after the standard ADIF/POTA convention callsign@reference-YYYYMMDD (e.g., "KA8H@K-1515-20201127").
+The Logbook displays the park name in place of the raw folder name when available.
 You don't need to create or manage this folder -- it happens automatically.

 Logging Contacts During an Activation